troyane/GoodHabits/docs/tutorial.md

 }
 ```

 # Keeping all application-wide constants together

-Good practive is to keep all application-wide constants in one place.
-This should be lightweight singleton component (`components/Constants.qml`)
-that will contain information in next structure:
+A good practice is to keep all application-wide constants in one place.
+This should be a lightweight singleton component (`components/Constants.qml`) that will contain information in the next structure:

 ```qml
 QtObject {